wunnle/catan-hidden-dice-sequence/README.md

-# Catan — Hidden Pre‑Generated Dice
+# Deterministic Catan - Catan variant with hidden Pre‑Generated Dice

 A tiny web app for a Catan variant where all dice results are pre‑generated and hidden.
 Players see the distribution for N turns to inform initial placement, then press **Roll** each turn to reveal the next result.